bikeracer4487/testrail-wdio-reporter-2022/README.md

 - Webdriver/IO Custom Reporter
 - Creates new test run to publish results and can optionally close that test run
 - Test run name can be customized and will have date and time appended
-- Further features and functionality can be added by editing `..\node_modules\testrail-wdio-reporter-2022\src\testrail-reporter.js` or by forking this project
+- Further features and functionality can be added by editing `..\node_modules\testrail-wdio-reporter-2022\src\testrail-reporter.js` in your project or by forking this project

 ## Usage/Examples